aecio/aecio.github.io/src/pages/index.md

 ##### Education

-In 2024, I received a Ph.D. in Computer Science from New York University's Tandon School of Engineering under supervision of Prof. Juliana Freire.
+I received a Ph.D. in Computer Science from New York University's Tandon School of Engineering, advised by Prof. Juliana Freire.
+Throughout my Ph.D., I've been fortunate to have been mentored by [Chris Musco](https://www.chrismusco.com/) and [Flip Korn](https://research.google/people/106040/).
 Previously, I received a Master's Degree in Computer Science from the [Federal University of Minas Gerais (UFMG)](http://dcc.ufmg.br/dcc/), and a *Technology Degree* in Analysis and Development of Systems from [Federal Institute of Piauí (IFPI)](http://ifpi.edu.br/).

 ##### Research Experience